vuon9/dotfiles/README.md

     - `ilancosman/tide@v6`: A modern prompt manager for the Fish shell
     - `edc/bass`: Make Bash utilities usable in Fish shell
     - `jgantunes/fish-gvm`: Fish plugin for GVM
-    - `jethrokuan/z`: A new cd command that helps you navigate faster by learning your habits
     - `franciscolourenco/done`: Automatically receive notifications when long-running commands finish
     - `kenji-miyake/reload.fish`: Reload fish shell configuration
 - [delta](https://github.com/dandavison/delta): A syntax-highlighting pager for git diff